 The designs are most commonly displayed in the form of “gelatin flower cakes” since the tools available are primarily floral shaped for creating different types of flowers and leaves.
 These are not to be confused with Havaro, which are Japanese gelatin desserts with real flowers floating inside.

 Although most 3D gelatin art displays are floral, some gelatin artists provide desserts that cover a wide range of holidays.
 Gelatin cake designs can include sculpted babies for baby showers, beer bottles for Father’s Day and even Disney characters for kids’ birthday parties.

-A form of gelatin cakes are raindrop cakes, which is gelatin shaped into a giant raindrop sitting on surface.
+A form of gelatin cake is a raindrop cake, which is gelatin shaped into a giant raindrop sitting on a surface.
 However, raindrop cakes are not typically decorated on the inside and are covered with flavorings like syrup and kinako powder instead.

 A next-level version of gelatin art is Japanese story gelatin.
 This type of jello art tells a story by displaying different scenes as you cut slices into it.
 For example, the Japanese storytelling jelly “Fly Me to the Moon” tells a story of a little blue bird flapping its wings towards a crescent moon during the day, which turns into a full moon at night.

 The taste of this artistic dessert depends on the type of flavorings used in the gelatin.
 Generally, it tastes sweet and fruity, with a texture that is soft and slightly chewy.
 Some gelatin artists also incorporate fruits or other edible decorations into their designs, which can add additional flavors and textures to the dessert.